-- (A) President - i.
-The President shall serve as Chair of the Executive Committee. - ii.
-The President shall preside at all meetings of this Association and the Executive Committee and, at the discretion of the President, order the calling of meetings of this Association and its Committees.
-It shall also be the duty of the President immediately after the close of each Annual General Meeting to convene a meeting of the Executive Committee in order to discuss the business for the forthcoming year. - iii.
-The President shall exercise, in addition to powers conferred upon the President by the Constitution, By-Laws, Regulations and Rules of this Association, all duties and power of the Executive Committee when in an emergency it is impractical for the President of the Executive Committee to obtain a vote of the Executive Committee. - iv.
-Any action taken by the President under (A)iii. shall be referred to the Executive Committee for approval or rejection in whole or in part within fifteen days following the action taken. - v.
-The President shall be an ex officio member of any Committees appointed pursuant to ARTICLE SEVEN (B) of the Constitution. - vi.
-The President shall, from time to time, appoint persons to ad hoc Discipline Boards, Appeal Tribunals and Protest Committees. - (B) Vice-Presidents - i.
-There will be three Vice-Presidents: - (a) First Vice-President; - (b) Second Vice-President; - (c) Third Vice-President. - ii.(a) The First Vice-President, in the absence of the President, shall have the authority to perform the duties of the President.
+- (A) Chairperson - The Chairperson shall serve as Chair of the Executive Committee. - ii.
+The Chairperson shall preside at all meetings of this Association and the Executive Committee and, at the discretion of the Chairperson, order the calling of meetings of this Association and its Committees.
+It shall also be the duty of the Chairperson immediately after the close of each Annual General Meeting to convene a meeting of the Executive Committee in order to discuss the business for the forthcoming year. - iii.
+The Chairperson shall exercise, in addition to powers conferred upon the Chairperson by the Constitution, By-Laws, Regulations and Rules of this Association, all duties and power of the Executive Committee when in an emergency it is impractical for the Chairperson of the Executive Committee to obtain a vote of the Executive Committee. - iv.
+Any action taken by the Chairperson under (A)iii. shall be referred to the Executive Committee for approval or rejection in whole or in part within fifteen days following the action taken. - v.
+The Chairperson shall be an ex officio member of any Committees appointed pursuant to ARTICLE SEVEN (B) of the Constitution. - vi.
+The Chairperson shall, from time to time, appoint persons to ad hoc Discipline Boards, Appeal Tribunals and Protest Committees. - (B) Vice-Chairpersons - i.
+There will be three Vice-Chairpersons: - (a) First Vice-Chairperson; - (b) Second Vice-Chairperson; - (c) Third Vice-Chairperson. - ii.(a) The First Vice-Chairperson, in the absence of the Chairperson, shall have the authority to perform the duties of the Chairperson.

-- (b) The Second Vice-President, in the absence of the First Vice-President, shall have the authority to perform the duties of the First Vice-President. - (c) The Third Vice-President, in the absence of the Second Vice-President, shall have the authority to perform the duties of the Second Vice-President.
+- (b) The Second Vice-Chairperson, in the absence of the First Vice-Chairperson, shall have the authority to perform the duties of the First Vice-Chairperson. - (c) The Third Vice-Chairperson, in the absence of the Second Vice-Chairperson, shall have the authority to perform the duties of the Second Vice-Chairperson. - (d) The Vice-Chairperson(s) will perform those duties as delegated by the Executive Committee.